mashhoorahdal/blog-gatsby/README.md

 - **Gatsby**: A static site generator that uses React for building fast websites and apps.
 - **HTML**: The standard markup language for creating web pages.
 - **CSS**: The style sheet language used for styling web pages.
+- **GraphQL**: A query language for APIs and a runtime for executing those queries.

 ## Prerequisites